auth0/docs/articles/libraries/custom-signup.md

 In some cases, you may want to customize the user sign up form with more fields other than email and password.

 :::panel Universal Login
 Auth0 offers a [universal login](/hosted-pages/login) option that you can use instead of designing your own custom sign up page.
-If you want to offer sign up and log in options, and you only need to customize the client name, logo and background color, then using an Auth0-hosted login page and implementing universal login might be an easier option to implement.
+If you want to offer sign up and log in options, and you only need to customize the client name, logo and background color, then universal login via an Auth0 login page might be an easier option to implement.
 :::

 ## Using Lock